What is the human immunodeficiency virus (HIV)?

 People with AIDS often have severe weight loss—this is called "AIDS wasting."

-When the HIV virus takes over a CD4 lymphocyte, it makes many copies of itself before killing the CD4 cell.
+When the HIV virus takes over a CD4 lymphocyte, it makes many copies of itself before killing the CD4 cell and releasing the virus copies.
 Those copies then take over other CD4 lymphocytes, which make even more copies.
-This cycle continues until there are billions of HIV in your body.
+This cycle continues until there are billions of HIV viruses in your body.

 You can be infected with HIV from contact with the body fluids of an infected person, especially: